LottieAnning/LIFE4136_rotation3/README.md

 ![First PCA](Figures/first_pca.png)

-For reference, this figure from Marburger et al on 'Interspecific introgression mediates adaptation to whole genome duplication' shows information on ploidy and purity:
+For reference, this figure from Marburger et al on 'Interspecific introgression mediates adaptation to whole genome duplication' shows some information on ploidy and purity (not all populations are included in this paper):

 ![Marburger Plot](Figures/marburger_plot.png)